-If you have a very hard time with geometry, consider taking the new SAT.
+If you have a very hard time with geometry, consider taking the SAT.

 The ACT has a science section; the SAT does not.
 If you dislike science or struggle with quantitative thinking, you will probably prefer the SAT.

-That being said, neither essay effects your overall score, so a preference for one or the other shouldn't play a major role in your decision between the two tests.
+That being said, neither essay affects your overall score, so a preference for one or the other shouldn't play a major role in your decision between the two tests.

-Next up: the 6 reasons you might prefer the ACT.
+Next up: the six reasons you might prefer the ACT.

 Remember you'll have to study for whichever test you choose.
 (Image: m00by/Flickr)